 So, you want to open a non-resident bank account in Dubai.
-We’ll you’re not alone.
+Well, you’re not alone.
 Dubai is one of the safest and most stable banking jurisdictions in the Middle East.
-Over the last decade, it has become a major banking jurisdiction.
+Over the last decade, Dubai has become a major banking jurisdiction.

 Banks from around the world have set up operations in Dubai offering standard non-resident bank accounts to ultra-high-net-worth services, and everything in between.

 But, like elsewhere, Dubai was hit with an onslaught of new bank regulations and forced to comply with stricter KYC and AML standards.
 Not surprisingly, this has increased the difficulty of account opening for non-residents, foreign companies, and even UAE businesses.

 Many “offshore experts” will tell you one of two things.
 First, it’s impossible to open a non-resident bank account in Dubai.
 Or second, it’s possible but you’ll need their help, which comes with a very high fee.

 We’re here to tell you that these experts are wrong.
 Opening non-resident accounts in Dubai is possible.
 And you don’t have to pay an introducer an absurd fee to get the account open.

 - Non-residents can open bank accounts in the UAE

 - Meeting the requirements to open a Dubai bank account can be challenging as a foreign non-resident